+Date:

-Date: То: California Cultural and Historical Endowment Museum Grant Program From: Name(s) of Legal Owner ( Trust, etc. ) Address of Legal Owner(s) Re: Parcel number(s): County: Property Address: To Whom It Ma ay Concern: willing participa Applicant (nam ovided to confirm that ( name of owner, trust, etc ant in the proposed real property transaction.
-Sh ne of grant Applicant ), then ( name of owner, trust or the sale of the real property for a purchase price ould grant funds be awarded to the grant t, etc.), as Seller, is willing to enter into Acknov vledged: Signatu ure of land owner (trustee, etc.) Date signed
+То: California Cultural and Historical Endowment Museum Grant Program

+From: Name(s) of Legal Owner ( Trust, etc. ) Address of Legal Owner(s)

+Re: Parcel number(s): County: Property Address:

+To Whom It Ma ay Concern:

+willing participa Applicant (nam ovided to confirm that (name of owner, trust, etc ant in the proposed real property transaction.
+She of grant Applicant), then (name of owner, trust r the sale of the real property for a purchase price ould grant funds be awarded to the grant t, etc.), as Seller, is willing to enter into

+Acknov vledged:

+Signatu ure of land owner (trustee, etc.)

+3 , , , , and the second